Home

 Read a copy of the Press Release on the filing of the lawsuit.

-Update: On June 23, 2025, the court provisionally certified two classes and entered a preliminary injunction.
+On June 23, 2025, the court provisionally certified two classes and entered a preliminary injunction.
 The first class is the “Equity Termination Class,” which essentially encompasses anyone whose grants were terminated for DEI reasons.
 Second is the “Form Termination Class,” which includes anyone whose grants were terminated “by means of a form termination notice that does not provide a grant-specific explanation for the termination that states the reason for the change to the original award decision and considers the reliance interests at stake.”

 The preliminary injunction orders the government to reinstate all grants to UC researchers included in either class that were terminated by EPA, NSF, and NEH (the agencies that terminated the named plaintiffs’ grants).
 By June 30, the government must report on the steps it is taking to comply with the injunction.
 The parties will appear before the court for a case management conference on July 2 at 11:00am.